ITS suggests that all community members back up their computer on a regular basis to ensure they do not lose files.

 BC Google Workspace

-Faculty, staff, and students have an unlimited amount of space to store files within BC Google Workspace.
+Faculty, staff, and students have space to store files within BC Google Workspace.
 ITS recommends you install Google Drive for desktop to safely store your files and access them from any device.